Care and maintenance

 Regular care

-1. First clean the entire table with a clean cloth that has been dipped in hot water and wrung out.
-Then leave the table to dry.
+1. first clean the entire table with a clean cloth that has been dipped in hot water and wrung out.
+Then allow the table to dry.

-4. Leave the oil to work for about two hours and then remove any oil residue with a clean, dry cloth.
-If there are any cracks in the table top, you can remove them by carefully sanding it.
-To do this, use a sanding sponge or fine sandpaper with a grain size of 240, making sure that you follow the alignment of the wood fibres, i.e. sand parallel to the grain.
+4. leave the oil to work for about two hours and then remove any oil residue with a clean, dry cloth.
+If there are any cracks in the tabletop, you can remove them by carefully sanding it.
+To do this, use a sanding sponge or fine sandpaper with 240 grit.
+It is important that you follow the alignment of the wood fibers, i.e. sand parallel to the grain.
 If you buy additional sanding sponges, these should have a grain size of at least 180.

 Attention!

-• In the worst case, uneven distribution of moisture in the wood can lead to cracks and deformation of the table top.
-We therefore recommend treating and maintaining both the top and underside in the same way.
+• In the worst case, uneven distribution of moisture in the wood can lead to the formation of cracks and deformation of the table top.
+We therefore recommend that both the Treat and care for the top and underside in the same way.

-• Stains from red wine, grease or oil are best removed by lightly rubbing the stain with a sponge soaked in oil or soap solution (depending on how the surface has been treated).
+• The best way to remove stains from red wine, grease or oil is to lightly rub the stain with a sponge soaked in oil or soap solution (depending on how the surface has been treated).
 If the stain has been absorbed by the surface, use sandpaper (first with 180 grit and then with 220 grit) to remove it.
-Make sure that there is no "dent" by sanding only or too hard where the stain is.
+Make sure that there is no „dent“ by sanding only or too hard where the stain is.
 It is best to sand the entire surface evenly.
 The surface must then be treated again.

 • Wax stains can be carefully scraped away without damaging the surface.
 Then treat the stains with a little oil or soap.

-• Stains from coloured pencils and watercolours are best soaked up first with the help of blotting paper and then removed with alcohol.
+• Stains from colored pencils and watercolors are best soaked up first with the help of blotting paper and then removed with alcohol.

 LACQUERED WOODEN FURNITURE